jonnylynchy/hex-dots/README.md

 - When you release the mouse, same color dots will be removed and your score will increase.
 - ...
 More features to come, see TODO.

+[The latest version is up on Heroku]: https://alotta-dotties.herokuapp.com/

 ### TODO:
 - Add: nice webfont
 - Add: better messaging